OpenSST/Framework/README.md

 Companies can achieve a certain degree of compliance and security maturity by making use of open source security tools.

-The OpenSST aims to help entities to protect their data without having to spend money with proprietary tools.
+The OpenSST aims to help entities to protect their data without having to spend much money with proprietary tools.